ECE685-FinalProject/3D-object-recognition/README.md

 ## Usage
 ### ModelNet40 Classification

 Download the ModelNet40 dataset from [here](https://shapenet.cs.stanford.edu/media/modelnet40_ply_hdf5_2048.zip).
 This dataset is the same one used in [PointNet](https://arxiv.org/abs/1612.00593), thanks to [Charles Qi](https://github.com/charlesq34/pointnet).
 Copy the unziped dataset to ```./data/ModelNet```.
-Data Sources: https://modelnet.cs.princeton.edu.
+Data Source: https://modelnet.cs.princeton.edu.

 To train the K-1 classifier,
 ```